Skip to content

 Counterfactual Wallets & User Signing

-PERS implements an innovative counterfactual wallet system that provides users with blockchain addresses before their first transaction.
-This approach combines the convenience of immediate wallet availability with secure, user-controlled transaction signing when needed.
+PERS implements a counterfactual wallet system that provides users with blockchain addresses before their first transaction.

 Counterfactual Wallets & Signing Accounts Guide →